-Pending home sales in the United States rebounded strongly in January, including a large surge in the South, according to the latest index from real estate agents.
+Existing home sales in the United States rebounded in May, up by 2.5% month on month and the first increase in two months, according to the latest index from real estate agents.

 Opt in here